What does it mean to be still deciding?

 Get a taste of various career fields before you enter college.
 High schoolers and their parents are encouraged to attend these events.

 Get on campus and see what DMACC is all about.
 Individual tours are available at all DMACC Campuses.

-Apply online here.
-Applying is free and easy.
+- Applying is free and easy.

-Let them know you're trying to apply as an undecided student.
+- Questions?
+Contact the Info Center at 515-964-6200 and let them know you're trying to apply as an undecided student.